google/rrg/README.md

 ### Directories

   * `crates/` — All Rust crates that the project consists of live here.
+  * `docs/` — All non-code documentation and guides live here.
   * `proto/` — All Protocol Buffers definitions describing RRG's API live here.

 ### Crates